 Amoco purchased the land for a new gas station shortly after that and both the company and the borough decided that the airplane had to go.
 In July, 1997 it was dismantled and the restaurant torn down.
 The Penndel landmark gone forever.

 Amoco donated the plane to the Air Mobility Museum in Dover, Delaware, where it has now been restored as a replica of an Air Force C-121C cargo plane.

-Jim Flannery would always be open to talking about his baby but he basically stayed out of the public eye from the closing of the restaurant until he died on June 17, 2011.
+Jim Flannery was always open to talk about his “baby” but he basically stayed out of the public eye from the closing of the restaurant until his death on June 17, 2011.